laike9m/media/content/BlogPost/2016/Requests' secret: pool_connections and pool_maxsize.md

         self.mount('https://', HTTPAdapter())
         self.mount('http://', HTTPAdapter())
 ```
 Now comes the interesting part.
 If you've read Ian Cordasco's article [Retries in Requests][5], you should know that `HTTPAdapter` can be used to provide retry functionality.
 But what is an `HTTPAdapter` really?
-Quote from [doc][6]:
+Quoted from [doc][6]:

 >`class requests.adapters.HTTPAdapter(pool_connections=10, pool_maxsize=10, max_retries=0, pool_block=False)`